Best Payment Gateways for Small Businesses in 2026

 Why It’s #1 for Crypto Payments

-- Non-custodial architecture
+- Non-custodial payment infrastructure

 - Developer-friendly API